Faronics

-Faronics Corporation is a privately held software company with offices in Vancouver, British Columbia, Canada, Pleasanton, California, United States, Singapore and Bracknell, UK.
+Faronics Corporation is a privately held software company with offices in: Vancouver, British Columbia, Canada; Pleasanton, California, United States; Singapore; and Bracknell, United Kingdom.
 Faronics develops computer software for multi-user IT environments.

 Faronics products are predominantly used in educational institutions, libraries, healthcare facilities, and government agencies.

 History

-Faronics was founded in 1993 by Farid Ali, the company's present CEO, and was incorporated in 1996.
+Faronics was founded in 1996 by Farid Ali, the company's present CEO, and was incorporated in 1996.
 Faronics first sold computer hardware and shifted to software in 1999 with the advent of Deep Freeze, a kernel-level software utility that instantly restores a computer back to its original configuration with every reboot.

 Deep Freeze has since-garnered a strong presence in K-12 education and is now part of Faronics "Layered Security" suite of products.

 Products

 Faronics develops nine software products which run on Windows and Mac OS X operating systems: